vs comparison

 • Multimodal project search covers drawings, specs, RFIs, and meeting notes in a single query.
 Cogram's search is limited to meeting transcripts.

-• Enterprise deployment options (on-prem, VPC) for firms with strict data residency requirements.
+• Multi-region data hosting (EU, AU, US, UK) for firms with data residency requirements.

 Where Cogram wins